shalev007/restbook/docs/metrics.md

 ## Resource Metrics

+> **⚠️ Important Notice**: The CPU and memory metrics are currently experimental and may not provide accurate measurements in all environments.
+We are working on improving these metrics in future releases.
+For production monitoring, we recommend using external system monitoring tools to track resource usage.

 RestBook collects detailed resource usage metrics at all levels of execution:

 ### Memory Usage
-- All memory measurements are in bytes
+- ~~All memory measurements are in bytes~~
-- Tracks memory usage during requests, steps, and phases
+- ~~Tracks memory usage during requests, steps, and phases~~
-- Records peak memory usage for the entire playbook
+- ~~Records peak memory usage for the entire playbook~~
-- Measures memory impact of stored variables
+- Measures memory impact of stored variables (through variable size tracking)

 ### CPU Usage
-- CPU usage is measured as a percentage (0-100)
+- ~~CPU usage is measured as a percentage (0-100)~~
-- All CPU measurements are guaranteed to be non-negative
+- ~~All CPU measurements are guaranteed to be non-negative~~
-- Tracks CPU usage during requests, steps, and phases
+- ~~Tracks CPU usage during requests, steps, and phases~~
-- Calculates average CPU usage for the playbook
+- ~~Calculates average CPU usage for the playbook~~

 ### Data Size Metrics
 - Request and response sizes are measured in bytes